Karl Etta Eyong: Levante

 On 1 September 2025, Etta Eyong joined fellow top tier side Levante on a four-year deal.
+Later that month, on 14 September, he netted a goal on his debut in a 2–2 draw with Real Betis.

 International career

 In March 2023, Etta Eyong was called up to the Cameroon national under-23 team.
+He featured in both legs against Gabon U23 during the 2023 Africa Cup of Nations qualification, with the tie ending in a penalty shoot-out defeat.